amoghRZP/web-app/README.md

 To implement a simple TODO web app.
 Here are the list of functions the app needs to support:

-POST /v1/notes/create - create a note
+POST /v1/notes/create - create a note \n
-GET /v1/notes - get the list of notes
+GET /v1/notes - get the list of notes \n
 GET /v1/notes/{note_id} - get a specific note
 PATCH /v1/notes/{note_id} - Update a specific note
 DEL /v1/notes/{note_id} - Delete a specific note